paskausks/rpbar/README.md

 ## Features

+The bar wrapper will add the following info:
-* show the current playing song - supports Spotify and Supersonic.
+* the currently playing song - supports Spotify and Supersonic.
-* show the current weather via MeteoSource.
+* the current weather via [MeteoSource](https://www.meteosource.com).
+* the current uptime

 ## Usage